 Day Zero

 We teased through @snapdragon_uk and @weareunited (official Man Utd fan channel) platforms that something powered by Snapdragon was coming to Manchester the following day.
-The Call to Action was to follow Snapdragon to find out what was going on.
+The Call to Action was to follow Snapdragon UK to find out what was going on.

 Day One